benbensenton/to-do/README.md

         - https://github.com/ray-project/ray

-- options, future, etc

 - minute download function integration in bs app           ✓ done
+        - return value check
-        - no return value check for empty or error csv, handle it in hdf5 writer?  --> we dont need to keep processing the 24 slices for symbol url that returns a empty list
-        - pop it from queue, break loop, continue with new symbol, what are the error cases: either limit reached(should not occure due to implementation) or empty/nonsense               data(filter it out by checking the http response for a specific string)
+              . no return value check for empty or error csv, handle it in hdf5 writer?  --> we dont need to keep processing the 24 slices for symbol url that returns a empty                   list, pop it from queue, break loop, continue with new symbol, what are the error cases: either limit reached(should not occure due to implementation) or                         empty/nonsense data-API error etc(filter it out by checking the http response for a specific string)
-        - combined with imediate hdf5 writting option if wanted, by popup to specify Store location or in path when location empty and csv deletion as option
+        - no immediate hdf5 writting option, since additional computation needed (e.g. timestamp as index)
+        - implement slice selection
+              . as if else statement to select slice tuple . gui implementation as selection, box appears if intraday function is selected . this running month 'year1slice1', last 3 month (year1slice1,year1slice2,year1slice3), last year (), all ()

 - symbol search query + implementation in app --> gives symbol masterfile but not suvivorship biased free (they dont serve data on delisted companys) wich needs to be maintained
         - ticker symbol list generator script              ✓ done